zamp/vid2vid/README.md

 Files have to be sequential and cannot have gaps!

-Create a config.ini file
-Rename example.config.ini to config.py and tweak it to your liking.
+Tweak the config.ini file to your liking.

 Either run "run.bat" or "python main.py" from command line.